-Athlete's foot, or tinea pedis (say: TIN-ee-uh PEH-dus), is a common skin infection that is caused by a (say: FUN-guss), a plant-like microorganism (say: my-kro-OR-guh-niz-um) too small to be seen by the naked eye.
+Athlete's foot, or tinea pedis (say: TIN-ee-uh PEH-dus), is a common skin infection that is caused by a fungus (say: FUN-guss).
 This fungus eats old skin cells.
 And plenty of them can be found on the feet!

 Why Is It Called Athlete's Foot?

-Athlete's foot gets its name because athletes often get it.
-Why?
+It's called athlete's foot because athletes often get it.
 The fungus that causes it can be found where athletes often are.
 The fungus grows on the warm, damp surfaces around pools, public showers, and locker rooms.
 People walk barefoot on these surfaces and fungus ends up on their feet.
 Or they might use a damp towel that has the athlete's foot fungus on it.